oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - unclear requirements at outset
 - written by software non-experts

 @@@@
     - Combined resourcing of research and service support (e.g,. researcher and library, etc.)  Scholar/institutional aspects.
 Failure of linked art 3 funding app.
 Research questions driving tech development?
 RQs as "predictions"?
 Also, science vs creative.
     - DH project characterization
-        - methodological issues (enginbeers and scholars having different perspectives)
+        - methodological issues (engineers and scholars having different perspectives)
         - technical vs scholarly requirements (MusicXML vs MEI).
 @@@@

+@@ "You just can't do things for no money"

+@@ Note that developers tend to disappear from projects @@

+@@ Sustainability isn't engaging work for researchers @@

+@@ It's easy to see (some ppl may see) effects of lack of resourcing as lack of competence? @@

 Of course, not all DH software is like this, and some scientific software shares some of these characteristics, but on balance it is my experience that these characteristics are more typical of DH software.